tylermaire/BIFS619_GROUP_01/01_allignment/README.md

 - `tables/`
   CSV tables reporting alignment metrics for all processed samples.
 - `bam/`
-  **BAM files are not stored in this repository due to GitHub’s file size limits.
-  Instead, download them from our Google Drive:**
+  BAM files are generated during the alignment step and stored in this folder.
+If you wish to use pre-generated BAM files, you can download them from our Google Drive:
   [Google Drive - BIFS619 BAM files](https://drive.google.com/drive/folders/1KW6iuHfbfBAplelDN6l0az1ePj9p1X8c?usp=sharing)

 #### Example Alignment Output